 When they need to access an area, they can easily climb almost anywhere.
 They prefer vegetables and fruits, but they will also scavenge meat if it is the only thing available.
 Sexual maturity for a roof rat comes early, and some only need to be two-months-old to reproduce.
 Each year, they can give birth up to six times and have at least six young.
 This means that year-round breeding can produce 40 rats per female.
 While most live for only a year, some can live much longer.

 Most homeowners are aware that there are roof rats in their area because they see dead rodents or living ones scurrying about.
 Since roof rats typically like to stay out of sight, seeing them means that there is an infestation nearby.
 One other way homeowners can determine if they have roof rats or Norway rats is the size and shape of the feces.
 Norway rats have larger droppings that are shaped like pills.
 A roof rat will have slightly smaller feces that have pointed ends.
 As they travel, they will leave behind the oils from their fur and this produces noticeable greasy stains.

 Say goodbye to rodents in your home with one call

 Having pests, like rodents, in your home can be a health crisis.
 Fortified Pest Management understands problems like this, and actively works with our customers for solutions.
 Included in our process is the focus on the safest resolutions that take care of the rodent issue, protect the environment and safeguard your family.
-We do this while keeping your budget in mind.
+We remove rats in Las Vegas while keeping your budget in mind.
 To get your home rodent free, call us today.